aseba-community/aseba/docs/en/development/building.rst

 Requierements & Dependencies
 ----------------------------

-Aseba requieres a C++14 compatible compiler.
+Aseba requires a C++14 compatible compiler.
 We recommand ``GCC 6``, ``Clang 5`` or ``MSVC 19`` (Visual Studio 17).

 Aseba depends on Qt5.9 or greater.
-You will also need ``cmake`` 3.1 or greater, we recommend you use the latest version available.
+You will also need ``cmake`` 3.1 or greater, we recommend you to use the latest version available.

 Getting the source code
 -----------------------